ScrappyCocco/DirectX-DXR-Tutorials/1-Dx12DXRTriangle/CONCEPTS.md

 In this tutorial the heap only contains two entries: the raytracing output buffer accessed as a UAV, and the top-level acceleration structure which is a shader resource (SRV) with a specific dimension flag `D3D12_SRV_DIMENSION_RAYTRACING_ACCELERATION_STRUCTURE`.

 # The Shader Binding Table
+The Shader Binding Table is where all programs and TLAS are bind together to know which program to execute.

+There is one **RayGen** at least one **Miss**, followed by the **Hit**.
+There should be n entries for the Hit, up to the maximum index passed to the instance description parameter `InstanceContributionToHitGroupIndex`.

+Since raytracing can hit any surface of the scene at any time, it is impossible to know in advance which shaders need to be bound.
+Therefore, the Shader Binding Table (SBT) is an array of SBT entries holding information on the location of shaders and their resources for each object.

+## SBT Entry
+A SBT entry consists of a header and data section.
+The header stores a shader identifier, while the data section provides pointers and raw data to the shader, according to the layout described in the root signature of the shader.

+The `ShaderBindingTableGenerator` contains the SBT helper that eases the SBT creation process and enforces consistency between the SBT layout and the later raytracing calls.
+Internally the `Add*` methods collect the names of the shader programs associated with the pointers of their input resources in GPU memory.
+The Generate call maps the input buffer and, for each collected entry, sets the corresponding shader identifier using `ID3D12StateObjectProperties::GetShaderIdentifier()` and copies its resource pointers afterwards.
+The helper first copies the ray generation programs, then the miss programs, and finally the hit groups.

+## CreateShaderBindingTable
+The Shader Binding Table (SBT) is the cornerstone of the raytracing setup: it links the geometry instances to their corresponding hit groups, and binds the resources to the raytracing shader program according to their root signatures.
+In this tutorial, we have a scene containing a single instance.

+The Shader Binding Table would then have 3 entries:
+* One for the ray generation program;
+* One for the miss program;
+* One for the hit group.

+The ray generation needs to access two external resources:
+* The raytracing output buffer;
+* The top-level acceleration structure.

+The root signature of the ray generation shader requires both resources to be available in the currently bound heap.
+Consequently, the shader only needs to have a pointer to the beginning of the heap.
+The hit group and the miss program do not use any external data, and therefore have an empty root signature.

+When starting the raytracing process, the identifier of the ray generation program will be used to execute its entry point for each pixel.
+The pointer to the heap will allow the shader to find the required resources.

+When the ray generation program **shoots a ray**, the heap pointer will be used to find the location of the top-level acceleration structure in GPU memory and trigger the tracing itself.
+The ray may **miss** all geometry, in which case the SBT will be used to find the miss shader identifier and execute the corresponding code.
+If the ray **hits** the geometry, the hit group identifier will be used to find the shaders associated to the hit group: intersection, any hit and closest hit.
+In order, those shaders will be executed, and the result sent to the ray generation shader.
+The ray generation shader can then access the raytracing output buffer from the heap, and write its result.

+# Command List
+The main parts of this section are the setup of the raytracing descriptor `D3D12_DISPATCH_RAYS_DESC` which defines how to interpret the Shader Binding Table, and how many pixels need to be rendered (ie. how many threads will run the ray generation program simultaneously).
+The raytracing is actually performed by calling `ID3D12GraphicsCommandList4::DispatchRays()`.

+As previously described raytracing, unlike rasterization, cannot directly render into a render target.
+Instead, we need to copy the contents of the raytracing output into the render target using `CD3DX12_RESOURCE_BARRIER::Transition` objects.
+When entering the PopulateCommandList method the raytracing output buffer is in a `D3D12_RESOURCE_STATE_COPY_SOURCE` state.
+In order to allow the ray generation shader to write to the buffer as a UAV, we transition the buffer into the `D3D12_RESOURCE_STATE_UNORDERED_ACCESS`. [(code)](https://github.com/ScrappyCocco/DirectX-DXR-Tutorials/blob/master/1-Dx12DXRTriangle/Project/D3D12HelloTriangle.cpp#L390)

+The `D3D12_DISPATCH_RAYS_DESC` descriptor specifies the work to be done during raytracing: specifically it contains the entry points in the Shader Binding Table (SBT), and the size of the image to render.

+Using the helper class, the SBT always contains **first the ray generation shader**, then the miss shaders, and finally the hit groups.
+The start address of the SBT section containing the ray generation shader is then the beginning of the SBT buffer.
+Each ray generation entry in the SBT has the same size, which is also obtained from the helpers `GetRayGenSectionSize` call.
+This enforces consistency between the SBT and the raytracing, which is a common source of errors.
+Note that only one ray generation shader is allowed, since this is the entry point of the raytracing process.
+If several ray generation shaders were present in the SBT, we would need to offset the `StartAddress` of the ray generation shader record accordingly. [(code)](https://github.com/ScrappyCocco/DirectX-DXR-Tutorials/blob/master/1-Dx12DXRTriangle/Project/D3D12HelloTriangle.cpp#L395)

+The **miss shaders** immediately follow the ray generation shaders, hence the beginning of the miss shaders is obtained by offsetting the SBT buffer pointer by the size of the ray generation section.
+The `StrideInBytes` allows raytracing to use several miss programs, each associated to a ray type.
+This allows for example to have primary rays, for which the miss shader would return the environment color, and shadow rays for which the miss shader returns a visibility value. [(code)](https://github.com/ScrappyCocco/DirectX-DXR-Tutorials/blob/master/1-Dx12DXRTriangle/Project/D3D12HelloTriangle.cpp#L410)

+The hit groups are defined similarly to the miss shaders.
+In practice the SBT will contain many hit groups, just like a rasterization-based renderer would have many pixel shaders. [(code)](https://github.com/ScrappyCocco/DirectX-DXR-Tutorials/blob/master/1-Dx12DXRTriangle/Project/D3D12HelloTriangle.cpp#L421)

+The raytracing descriptor also contains the size of the image to render, which defines the number of threads running the ray generation program simultaneously.
+We then bind the raytracing pipeline in the command list. **The `DispatchRays` call is the one actually enqueuing the raytracing work on the command list.** [(code)](https://github.com/ScrappyCocco/DirectX-DXR-Tutorials/blob/master/1-Dx12DXRTriangle/Project/D3D12HelloTriangle.cpp#L438)

+Once the raytraced image is generated, it still needs to be copied into the render target so that it can be displayed.
+For this, we first transition the raytracing output m_outputResource from the `D3D12_RESOURCE_STATE_UNORDERED_ACCESS` it had to allow the shaders to write to it, to a `D3D12_RESOURCE_STATE_COPY_SOURCE`.
+At this point, the render target has a `D3D12_RESOURCE_STATE_RENDER_TARGET` state, which allows it to be presented on the screen.
+We therefore need to transition it to the `D3D12_RESOURCE_STATE_COPY_DEST` so that the contents of the raytracing output can be copied to it.
+The copy itself is performed by `ID3D12GraphicsCommandList::CopyResource`.
+Once the copy is made, the render target is transitioned back to the `D3D12_RESOURCE_STATE_RENDER_TARGET` for display. [(code)](https://github.com/ScrappyCocco/DirectX-DXR-Tutorials/blob/master/1-Dx12DXRTriangle/Project/D3D12HelloTriangle.cpp#L440)